-Dr. Bronner’s soaps are fair trade and made with vegetable castille soap and pure organic oils.
+Dr. Bronner’s soaps are fair trade and made with vegetable castile soap and pure organic oils.

 Natural Laundry Soap Recipe

 - Grate the bar soap or mix in food processor until finely ground.
 Use the soap of your choice.
-I personally use homemade coconut oil soap if I have it or Dr. Bronner’s Pure Castille Bar Soap because of its exceptional quality, and because it is available in several different natural scents like lavender, tea tree, peppermint, almond and others.
+I personally use homemade coconut oil soap if I have it or Dr. Bronner’s Pure castile Bar Soap because of its exceptional quality, and because it is available in several different natural scents like lavender, tea tree, peppermint, almond and others.

 - In a large bowl, mix 2 parts washing soda, 2 parts Borax and 1 part grated soap.
 I use 1 bar of grated soap and 1 cup each of washing soda and borax.